 If you want to capture the tearoom at this time, you will have to plan your trip in advance and keep a close eye on the leaf changes.

 This is because the colour change into red only happens once a year in a short window.
 Plus, the time it happens varies on the temperature and the weather.

 When will Tu Hwnt I’r Bont turn red?

-The exact dates of when the vine leaves on the cottage turn red changes every year.
+The exact dates of when the vine leaves on the cottage turn red change every year.

 Although, on a rare occasion, the leaves changing colour has been known to happen earlier in September if it has been a particularly cold summer!

-Usually, the tearoom start getting very excited around this time of year and start to post updates on their Facebook page of the transformation.
+Usually, the tearoom starts getting very excited around this time of year and starts to post updates on their Facebook page of the transformation.